Horizon-Private-Server/horizon-wiki/up-your-arsenal/betas.md

 Support for some UYA Betas and Prototypes have been added to the Horizon UYA Test server.

+The betas are early versions of UYA that were shown during press releases and testing before UYA officially was released.

 Supported versions:

 | Version | Region | Features |